Before Your Donation

 - On the day of your donation, you can use the CFL Express Pass to complete your health history interview from your home or office.
 This is optional, but it will help speed up your donation!
 CFL Express Pass is available on our Digital Donor app or by logging in to your account.
 Don't forget to print your ticket if completing it through our website.

 - Be sure to eat a hearty meal and drink plenty of fluids before you donate.

-- If it's your first time donating, check out the what to expect page to learn more about the donation process.
+- If it's your first time donating, watch the below video for a walkthrough of the donation process.

 - A Blood Center staff member will welcome you into a screening booth, where you'll present your photo ID and provide basic information about yourself.
 If you used the CFL Express Pass, present your ticket.

 - In the private booth, you’ll answer questions about your past and present health on a computer; this information is kept confidential.